Brazilian jiu-jitsu: Style of fighting

-BJJ employs a wide range of takedown techniques to bring an opponent to the ground such as "pulling guard", which is not used in other combat sports such as Judo or Wrestling.
+BJJ (Brazilian jiu-jitsu) employs a wide range of takedown techniques to bring an opponent to the ground such as "pulling guard", which is not used in other combat sports such as judo or wrestling.
 Once the opponent is on the ground, a number of manoeuvres (and counter-manoeuvres) are available to manipulate the opponent into a suitable position for the application of a submission technique.
 Achieving a dominant position on the ground is one of the hallmarks of BJJ, which includes effective use of the guard position to defend oneself from bottom (using both submissions and sweeps, with sweeps leading to the possibility of dominant position or an opportunity to pass the guard), and passing the guard to dominate from top position with side control, mount, and back mount positions.
 This system of manoeuvring and manipulation can be likened to a form of kinetic or physical chess when executed by two experienced practitioners.
-A submission hold in BJJ is often assimilated to the equivalent of "checkmate", where the opponent is left with no other option but to tap, be injured, or choked.
+A submission hold in BJJ is often likened to the equivalent of "checkmate", where the opponent is left with no other option but to tap, be injured, or choked.

 Renzo Gracie wrote in his book Mastering JUJITSU:

 The book details Maeda's theory as arguing that physical combat could be broken down into distinct phases, such as the striking phase, the grappling phase, the ground phase, etc. Thus, it was a smart fighter's task to keep the fight located in the phase of combat best suited to his own strengths.
 Renzo Gracie stated that this was a fundamental influence of the Gracie approach to combat.
 These strategies were further developed over time by the Gracie family, among others, and became prominent in contemporary MMA.

-Ground fighting

-Brazilian Jiu-Jitsu is mainly differentiated from other martial arts by its greater emphasis on ground fighting.
-BJJ places less emphasis on standing techniques, such as striking and throws, although takedowns score points and the rules allows for a diverse range of techniques such as single, double leg takedowns, or foot sweeps.
-Some BJJ practitioners also cross train with wrestling, judo, and sambo.

 Training methods

-As BJJ focuses on submissions, sparring and live drilling become the most essential part of the training regime.
+As BJJ focuses on submissions, sparring and live drilling ("rolling") become the most essential part of the training regime.
 This type of training allows practitioners to practice at full speed and with full strength, resembling the effort made in a competition.
 Training methods include drills in which techniques are practiced against a non-resisting and resisting partners; isolation sparring (commonly referred to as positional drilling) where only a certain technique or sets of techniques are used; and full sparring where each practitioner tries to submit their opponent through technique.
 Physical conditioning is also an important aspect of training.

 The Gracie family lineage descended from Helio Gracie focuses on practical applications of BJJ that apply primarily to self-defense.
 They will often run development drills in which a person is surrounded by a circle of other students who will attempt to attack the defending student, who in turn must defend themselves using techniques.